Too indifferent, disinterested

 Why do I feel like to get a fair try

-At life, another life, I first need to die?
+At life, another life, I first must die?

 Dear friends and family,